Get Some Training!

 The training I offer tends to fall within one of a few categories and I present them here simply to serve as a guideline.
 ALL of my training is geared towards the individual student and, after an initial skills assessment, I tailor the courseware to their specific needs, based on their personal goals and equipment.

-It is worth noting that EACH of these levels consists of “classroom” time where we cover concepts and procedures, and that is followed with live-fire range exercises.
+It is worth noting that EACH of these levels consists of “classroom” time where we cover concepts and procedures, and that is followed with dry-fire and live-fire range exercises.

 Also, just to say it – these “levels” aren’t carved in stone.
 Depending on previous experience and training, a student’s courseware may be more blended across levels.
 Sometimes we end up with gaps in our skill set and the overall goal I promote is to ensure a student has a solid foundation at each level before really pushing to build other skills on top of it.